Time-dependent averages of a critical long-range stochastic heat equation: Introduction

 \begin{theorem} For any $0<\kappa < \frac{d-2}{2}$, let $\{u_t(\dd x):t\geq 0\}$ be {a} solution to \eqref{eq:microshe} as defined in \cite{mueller2004singular}.
 For $t=t_R>0$, the time-dependent spatial averages $u_{t_R}(B_R)$ have the following limits: \begin{enumerate}[leftmargin=*] \item When $t_R = o (R^2)$, there exists a Gaussian random variable $\mathcal{N}(0,\sigma^2)$, with variance such that as $R \to \infty$.

 \item When $t_R= cR^2$ for some $c>0$, we have for any $R>0$.
 Here $u_c(B_1)$ is a non-degenerate random variable and is positive almost surely.

 \item When $ t_R^{-1} = o(R^{-2})$, we have

 as $R\to \infty$. \end{enumerate} \end{theorem} We note that the construction of the solution via the chaos expansion \eqref{eq:chaosexpan} below and the scaling invariance of equation \eqref{eq:microshe} are the main tools to study the spatial averages.
-For part~\eqref{it:clt} under the condition $t_R=o(R^2)$, the first chaos is dominant when we take the limit $R\to \infty$, so the central limit theorem is not chaotic.
-In part~\eqref{it:scaling} when the time variable grows fast enough to be at the borderline $t_R=cR^2$, the heuristic is that all the chaos now always contribute, and the random variable $\frac{1}{R^d}u_{t_R}(B_R)$ remains non-Gaussian even when $R\to \infty$.